hsed/icmesh/mbed/README.md

 ##Current Progress
 ###Sensors
 Currently there is a 'ForOnlineImport' zip file in the etc folder which you can import, make changes to and compile for LPC11U24.
-Cross-compiler currently fails due to error in the make script exported from ARM's website.
+Cross-compiler fails due to error in the make script exported from ARM's website.

 A library has so far been tested that works at 115200 baud rate.
 The library outputs *acc* & *mag* values where a values are 'thought' to be in terms of *g* but the unit/resolution of *mag* is currently unknown.